OUR OSHA ATTORNEY CAN HELP PROTECT YOUR RIGHTS

 Unfortunately, not all employers follow the OSHA regulations or rectify existing hazards, even after receiving violations, and too many employees continue to get injured on the job.

 If you have been injured on the job due to employer negligence and failure to adhere to OSHA standards, or if you are aware of dangers that exist due to this negligence, there is help available.
-Reach out to our employment and whistleblower lawyers at Feldman Legal Group.
+Reach out to our employment and whistleblower attorneys at Feldman Legal Group.
 We will aggressively protect your rights.
-Call us at (877) 946-8293 today.
+Call a Tampa OSHA whistleblower lawyer today.

 Our legal team is here to discuss your situation and determine the best way to help you safely make OSHA claims and blow the whistle without fear of retaliation.
 We handle workplace and OSHA claims for clients throughout Florida and Georgia from our offices in Tampa and Atlanta.